nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 $ g++-10 -std=c++20 main.cpp
 main::{lambda(int)#1}
 ```
 Yeah.
 That's... not a real type.
 Like, it *is*, obviously, but holy cow would the compiler ever slap you around a bit with a large trout should you ever feel so cheeky as to endavour *actually writing such a type yourself*.
 You *can't*.
 (See above for how to `printable_type`.)
+It's an *unknowable type* and C++ has come full circlejerk: a type so strict, not even the coder is allowed to know it.

 So, `struct`s with unknowable types.
 There are two entirely horrifying consequences arising from this.